althea-net/rita-firmware/README.md

 ## So I flashed the firmware, what do I do now?

-For typical use cases see the [Setting up your Althea router](https://forum.altheamesh.com/t/setting-up-your-new-althea-router/) guide.
+For typical use cases see the [Setting up your Rita router](https://forum.altheamesh.com/t/setting-up-your-new-althea-router/) guide.

 If you would like to do techncial debugging here are some tips and tricks.